 Answer Clustering/Classification A different approach to classifying student answers is conducted by Zehetmeier et al. [Ze15].
-They analyzed student submissions to identify and cluster errors, and quantify significant groups to uncover error causes.
-The researchers also observed the students while programming and interviewed them about their errors at crucial stages and used the results to create teaching materials and tasks to prevent similar misconceptions.
+They analyzed student submissions to identify and cluster errors and quantified significant groups to uncover the causes of errors.
+The researchers also observed the students while programming, interviewed them about their errors at crucial stages, and used the results to create teaching materials and tasks to prevent similar misconceptions.
 Nabil et al.'s EvalSeer uses machine learning for classifying answers and proposes syntax fixes with an appropriate accuracy [Na21].
-While the focus of many studies is on programming tasks due to their complexity, there are other complex tasks in computer science, such as marking up UML database diagrams [FUL22].
+While many studies focus on programming tasks due to their complexity, there are other complex tasks in computer science, such as marking up UML database diagrams [FUL22].